Galilee, Israel © Itamar Grinberg

 Israel Travel Guide

-Tourists looking for a party can check out bustling, backpacker-heavy Tel Aviv, a vibrant, modern city with a cosmopolitan atmosphere and a gorgeous, perpetually-sunny Mediterranean coastline.
+Tourists looking for a party can check out bustling, backpacker-heavy Tel Aviv.
+It's a vibrant, modern city with a cosmopolitan atmosphere and a gorgeous, perpetually-sunny Mediterranean coastline.
 The city is also home to the famous Carmel Market, where shopaholics will find more than enough to satisfy their wants, as well as a host of interesting museums and art galleries.

 Best time to visit Israel